Norman Podhoretz

-Norman Podhoretz (/pɒdˈhɔːrᵻts/; born January 16, 1930) is an American magazine editor, writer, and conservative political commentator, who identifies his views as "paleo-neoconservative", but only "because (he's) been one for so long".
-He is a writer for Commentary magazine, and previously served as the publication's editor-in-chief from 1960 to 1995.
+Norman Harold Podhoretz (/pɒdˈhɔːrᵻts/; January 16, 1930 – December 16, 2025) was an American magazine editor, writer, and conservative political commentator.
+He described his views as "paleo-neoconservative", but only "because [he'd] been one for so long".
+He was a writer for Commentary magazine, and served as the publication's editor-in-chief from 1960 to 1995.

 Podhoretz was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Early life and education

-The son of Julius and Helen (Woliner) Podhoretz, Jewish immigrants from the Central European region of Galicia (then part of Poland, now Ukraine), Podhoretz was born and raised in Brownsville, Brooklyn.
+The son of Julius and Helen (Woliner) Podhoretz, Jewish immigrants from the Central European region of Galicia (then part of Poland, now Ukraine), Norman Harold Podhoretz was born on January 16, 1930, in Brownsville, Brooklyn, where he was also raised.
 Podhoretz's family was leftist, with his elder sister joining a socialist youth movement.
 He skipped two grades and attended the prestigious Boys High School in the borough's Bedford-Stuyvesant neighborhood, ultimately graduating third in his class in 1946; his classmates included the prominent Assyriologist William W. Hallo and advertising executive Carl Spielvogel.
 Following his admission to Harvard University and New York University with partial tuition scholarships, Podhoretz ultimately elected to attend Columbia University when he was granted a full Pulitzer Scholarship.

 In 1950, Podhoretz received his BA degree in English literature from Columbia, where he was mentored by Lionel Trilling.
 He concurrently earned a second bachelor's degree in Hebrew literature from the nearby Jewish Theological Seminary of America; although Podhoretz never intended to enter the rabbinate, his father (who only attended synagogue on the High Holidays) wanted to ensure that his son was nonetheless conversant in "the intellectual tradition of his people", as "a nonobservant New World Jew who ... treasured the Hebraic tradition".

 After being awarded the Kellett Fellowship from Columbia and a Fulbright Scholarship, he later received a second B.A. in literature with first-class honors and an Oxbridge MA from Clare College, Cambridge, where he briefly pursued doctoral studies after rejecting a graduate fellowship from Harvard.
 He also served in the United States Army from 1953 to 1955 as a draftee assigned to the Army Security Agency.